Code-Institute-Solutions/StudentExampleProjectGradeTwo/README.md

 ## Features
-This site uses Bootstrap and is responsive.
+This site uses Bootstrap and was tested for responsiveness.

 ## Deployment